 Peanut Butter Jelly: It’s like having a peanut butter jelly sandwich in overnight oats form.
-I layer peanut butter, strawberry jelly, fresh cut strawberries and crushed peanuts.
-It has a sweet and salty taste that reminds me of my childhood.
+Layer peanut butter, strawberry jelly, fresh cut strawberries and crushed peanuts.
+It has a sweet and salty taste that’s irresistible.

 Apple Pie: With the combination of chopped apples, pecans, maple syrup and ground cinnamon, this variation is a great fall recipe that has a warm sweet taste and satisfying crunch from the fruit and nuts.

-Banana Nutella: The name of this recipe says it all.
-You’ve got bananas and you’ve got Nutella…can it possibly go wrong?
-I would highly recommend this one for anyone who’s skeptical about trying overnight oats, especially kids.
+Banana Nutella: The name of this recipe says it all – bananas and Nutella – match made in heaven, and a great flavor for kids to try!
 The banana and Nutella together have a rich decadent taste that makes it feel like you’re enjoying dessert, instead of a nutritious breakfast.
-I know Nutella is not the healthiest, but a dollop of it here is no biggie.
-I also add crushed hazelnuts and chocolate chips to enhance the flavor.
+Try also adding crushed hazelnuts and chocolate chips to enhance the flavor.

 Tips for making the best overnight oats

 - Make it inside of a jar or a mason jar (with measurement lines on the side).
 This way you can measure, mix, chill, carry and eat the overnight oats all in one convenient container.